WoroodDabbas/IoT/README.md

 ====================================

-In this repository you will see how to send SMS alert from any IoT Device which is connected to the Watson Iot Platform via Node-RED to your mobile phone through Twilio Service.
-Try it out for yourself right now by clicking:
+In this repository you will see how to send SMS alerts from any IoT Device which is connected to the Watson Iot Platform via Node-RED to your mobile phone through Twilio Service.
+Try it out for yourself right now by Following these steps: